Sagami Kokubun-ji

-The Sagami Kokubun-ji (相模国分寺) is a Buddhist temple located n the city of Ebina, Kanagawa, Japan.
+The Sagami Kokubun-ji (相模国分寺) is a Buddhist temple located in the city of Ebina, Kanagawa, Japan.
 It belongs to the Kōyasan Shingon-shū sect, and its honzon is a statue of Yakushi Nyōrai.
 It is the provincial temple ("kokubunji") of former Sagami Province.
 The grounds of the temple are a National Historic Site. and its Kamakura period Bonshō is an Important Cultural Property.
 The temple was destroyed and rebuilt several times over its long history, and much of its documentary history has been lost.

 Historyi

 The Shoku Nihongi records that in 741, as the country recovered from a major smallpox epidemic, Emperor Shōmu ordered that a monastery and nunnery be established in every province, the kokubunji (国分寺).
 These temples were built to a semi-standardized template, and served both to spread Buddhist orthodoxy to the provinces, and to emphasize the power of the Nara period centralized government under the Ritsuryō system.

 The origins of the Sagami Kokubun-ji are a mystery, as it is located a considerable distance from the provincial capital of Sagami, which was at Kōzu, As the temple follows a layout patterned after Hōryū-ji, which predates the semi-standardized kokubunji format, it was long speculated that this was an existing temple which had been converted into a kokubunji.
 However, there is no archaeological evidence to support this hypothesis.
 Another theory was that the original kokubunji was located near Odawara, where a large, ruined temple complex has been discovered (the Chiyo temple ruins), and was late relocated to Ebina.
 However, the roof tiles excavated from the Sagami Kokubun-ji site date from the middle of the 8th century, which corresponds to the construction period ordered by Emperor Shōmu.
 Another theory is that the temple was built at the original location of the provincial capital, which was later re-located.
 The Sagami Kokubun-ji and the Sagami ichinomiya are located in Kōza District, so it is possible that the Sagami provincial capital (whose exact location has not yet been positively identified) was also located in this area.
 Although there is still no consensus as to why the Sagami Kokubun-ji appears to have been built unusually far from the provincial, but one theory is that it was because the Mibu clan, who were involved in the construction of many temples in the Kantō region, had their base in Kōza.